-Today, Adams moves are used fairly regularly by a number of stars.
-Whether it is a superkick or an enzuigiri (that he called a Judo Kick) it is often used today.
+Today, Adams’ moves are used fairly regularly by several stars.
+Whether it is a superkick or an enzuigiri (that he called a Judo Kick), it is often used today.
 These moves all originated from Adams Judo background.

 While working with the LeBell’s, one early relationship that stemmed from Adams time in the US was with Dr. Tom Prichard.
 Tom spoke of his working relationship with Adams and the talent he could see in him.

 Chris was definitely a talented guy.
 He was a really good guy and he could be a really intense guy.
 So we were both pretty young.
 He was probably about two years older than me.
 I was 20 and he was 22, I suppose.
 Just being at that state in your career and that young and he just came over from England and I came from Texas to California.
 We both hadn’t experienced a whole lot of life yet.
 I think we grew in the sense that we were two young guys in L.A having a pretty good time.
 That’s my experience with Chris. – Dr. Tom Prichard on ‘Gentleman’ Chris Adams

 Adams competed all over the world.
 Whether it was Mexico, Japan, Europe, or Canada, Chris Adams went virtually everywhere for Pacific Northwest Wrestling.
 After a few years, Fritz Von Erich reached out to Adams to join his promotion, Dallas-based World Class Championship Wrestling.
 When he first came, he was advertised as a pen pal of sorts of Fritz’s real-life son Kevin Von Erich.
 During the early time in WCCW, Adams and The Von Erichs were as close as close could be.
 They often teamed together.
 He, along with the Von Erichs, would often engage in a feud with Michael PS Hayes and The Fabulous Freebirds.